Advertiser Disclosure

 Using a student loan repayment calculator, you can estimate your monthly payments, adjusting as needed.
 Remember, a longer loan term will make your monthly payments more affordable but it increases your total repayment costs.

-Do’s and don'ts of private student loan repayment
+Dos and don'ts of private student loan repayment

 Working your way through private student loan repayment plans might be tricky.
 However, having a set of best practices and pitfalls to avoid can make this process more manageable.
 Below is a handy guide to help you through your loan repayment journey.